giacecco/jyql/README.md

 jyql
 ====

-Jyql is a browser-oriented JavaScript library for fetching data from any Internet source through the Yahoo!
-Query Language engine.
+Jyql is a browser-based and Node.js JavaScript library for fetching data from any Internet source using the Yahoo!
+Query Language engine (YQL) as a proxy.

+The real value added of jyql comes from using it within the browser, as using jyql allows you to override the cross-scripting limitations that most mainstream web browsers implements for security reasons, without making your web page less secure.

+It is just for consistency across browser and server code that jyql can be used also on the server as a Node.js module.
+Node though has plenty of ways to achieve the same results without the need of using YQL.

 Jyql would not exist without their service, so be grateful to them and carefully read their terms of service and use referenced further down in this document.

 ![Powered by Yahoo!](http://l.yimg.com/a/i/ydn/poweredby-144x20.png)